Glass vs. Crystal Wine Glasses: How Do They Differ?

-Most wine glasses in bars, restaurants, and homes are made with glass or crystal.
-It might not seem like a significant difference, but it is.
-It’s time we talk about glass vs. crystal wine glasses and the types of wine glasses made with each material.
-But most importantly, we’ll tell you how you can tell good quality wine glasses from average ones.
+Most wine glasses in bars, restaurants, and homes are made with either glass or crystal.
+But what's the difference between crystal and glass?
+Read on to learn all about crystal vs. glass and the wine glasses made with each material.
+We'll also cover how to tell good quality wine glasses from average ones.

 Glass vs Crystal Wine Glasses

-The difference between glass and crystal glasses is in the material’s properties.
+The difference between glass and crystal glasses comes from each material’s properties.
 Glass is an affordable, non-porous material that is translucent and dishwasher safe.
-Still, glass is fragile, so producers must make thick wine glasses to make them durable.
+Still, glass is fragile, so producers must make thicker wine glasses to make them durable.

 On the other hand, crystal has added minerals, including lead, magnesium, and zinc.
 This makes the material stronger, allowing wine glass producers to make thin pieces that are much more elegant.
-Crystal is also shinier, and it has a ring to it, making for more excellent wine glasses.
+Crystal is also shinier and has a ring to it, making for better wine glasses.

-You’ll also notice crystal wine glasses have more refraction — those are the minerals in the material.
+You’ll also notice that crystal wine glasses have more refraction due to the minerals in the material.
 When in doubt, tap the wine glass with any object.
-If made of glass, it produces a clunky sound, but crystal wine glasses have a long-lasting ring.
+If it's made of glass, it produces a clunky sound, while crystal wine glasses have a long-lasting ring.

 Although crystal wine glasses are thinner than their glass counterparts, they can be heavier, as the minerals in the material make them quite dense.